 Aiming to avoid any disruption to trade continuity, the UK negotiated the continuation of trade agreements with third countries concluded by the EU, during the withdrawal transition period, and many trade agreements continue to be applied in the UK after Brexit.
 With Japan too, the UK had government-level negotiations during the withdrawal transition period, and after the approval process completed in each country in December 2020, the Japan-UK EPA entered into force in January 2021.
 This agreement basically follows the EU-Japan EPA.
 It maintains a business environment for Japanese companies to continue doing business with the UK, by providing catch-up provisions that apply the same reduced tariff rates as in the EU-Japan EPA from its effective date and cumulative and extended cumulative provisions that deem the use of EU materials and value-adding and machining processes in the EU region as those in the UK and Japan.
-In addition, the UK officially applied to join the Comprehensive and Progressive Agreement on Trans-Pacific Partnership (CPTPP) in February 2021, and is continuing negotiations for accession to the CPTPP.
+In addition, the UK officially applied to join the Comprehensive and Progressive Agreement on Trans-Pacific Partnership (CPTPP) in February 2021.
+On March 31, 2023, the UK concluded its negotiations for accession to the CPTPP, and signed Protocol on the Accession on July 16, 2023.
+The entry into force of the Agreement will take place after the legislative process between the UK and the CPTPP parties is completed.
+The entry into force is expected in late 2024.

 In response to the spread of COVID-19, in January 2021, the UK government granted tariff exemptions on medical supplies (i.e., personal protective equipment, medical equipment, and disinfectants), which it said were important in responding to the COVID-19 pandemic, and in October of the same year, it took additional measures to grant tariff exemption for key components of vaccine production.
-In December 2022, the government announced that it would continue to grant the said tariff exemptions until December 2023, except for those for three items that had not been imported.
+In December 2022, the government continued to grant the said tariff exemptions until December 2023, except for those for three items that had not been imported.